Do you know what’s the best thing about knowing people from around the world?

 Chop the aubergines into cubes and place them into a colander.
 Sprinkle them with salt and set aside for at least 30 minutes or overnight to draw out the moisture.

-Add a generous glug of olive oil, enough to coat the bottom and an inch above.
+2. Add a generous glug of olive oil into a pot, enough to coat the bottom and an inch above.
 When it’s hot, put in one cube of aubergine to test the heat, when it’s popping away – add the rest of the aubergines in and fry till brown.
 (You can do this in batches)

-Pour in the canned tomatoes into the garlic pan and season with salt and pepper.
-Don’t forget to add in a bit of sugar (yes, you heard right, it’s to adjust the tangyness of the tomato).
+4. Pour the canned tomatoes into the garlic pan and season with salt and pepper.
+Don’t forget to add in a bit of sugar (yes, you heard right, it’s to adjust the tanginess of the tomato).

 Turn the heat down.
 Let it all bubble away, stirring now and then for 15 mins until the sauce thickens.

-Add in the remaining unfried aubergine to the toms and a portion of shavings of cheese.
+7. Add in the remaining unfried aubergine to the tomato sauce and a portion of shavings of cheese.

 Turn the heat down.
 Let it all bubble away, stirring now and then for few minutes.

-When the penne is cooked, drain the pasta well and add it to the tomato sauce.
+When the penne is cooked, drain the pasta, and add it to the tomato sauce.

 Stir generously and coat each one with that lovely rich deep red colour.